By: Janet Kiss, Membership on February 16th, 2023

 If you’ve experienced this, you’re not alone.
 One 2022 study showed the average wait time to get a primary care appointment was 18 days.
 In some areas, patients waited an average of 32 days.

 Aside from being inconvenient, this can be a real problem for your health.
 Skipping regular preventive care because you can’t get a timely appointment could lead to additional problems down the road.

 Perhaps you’re so fed up with the system that you make an appointment with just any available doctor you can find.
 Or maybe you aren’t getting the level of care you need, because you see a nurse practitioner or a nurse instead of a medical doctor.

 In any case, you aren’t getting the kind of healthcare you need.
 It’s no wonder you’re asking – why is so hard to get a doctor’s appointment?
 Here’s why.

 This is one of the root causes of the problems.
 There just aren’t enough primary care doctors in the United States.
 One study reported that the percentage of primary care physicians in the U.S. decreased from 50% of doctors in 1961 to 33% in 2015.

 Federal data estimated the U.S. needs an additional 15,000 primary care physicians to meet the need.
-And another report projected the U.S. will face a shortfall of between 21,400 and 55,200 primary care physicians by 2033.
+And another report from the Association of American Medical Colleges projected the U.S. will face a shortfall of between 17,000 and 48,000 primary care physicians by 2034.